 This 3 part series covers essential points of transitioning Communication Director to work with MEDITECH Expanse.
 While written for existing Communication Director and MEDITECH customers, some of the information here may also be valuable to those moving to MEDITECH for the first time or considering Communication Director as their report distribution software.
-Watch the short clip or read the written commentary on the subject.

 Planning For the Changes

 If you haven’t already, read my last blog post on transitioning Communication Director to MEDITECH Expanse.
 My last post covered the changes to expect, including a potential upgrade to Communication Director 4 platform and reconfiguration of DesktopFax and existing SmartRoutes.

 With changes required for Expanse, how do you plan for it?

 My goal for this post is to give you a basic timeframe and guidelines.
 This is not etched in stone, it is just a recommendation.
 Every instance of MEDITECH and Communication Director is a little different.
 You may need to alter this timeline to meet your own workflow.